sthamilton2200/sthamilton2200/README.md

 - 🌱 I’m currently learning ... as much as I can...
-Python, R, data science.
+Python, AI, Cybersecurity, R, Data Science.

 <!---
 sthamilton2200/sthamilton2200 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.